 The best part of PUR is their gigs.
 It’s a bombardment of the senses.
 They get right into it and let go so much sometimes I wonder how they even stay on stage.
 Before you know it you’re a component of the madness and a part of the perpetual energy that sets in place.
 I dunno if you’d liken it to Newton’s Third Law of Motion or what!

-With their debut album Dynamics of Idealism, about to drop over the coming months and two wicked tracks up on soundcloud as a taster, the lads are going on a cross country mini-tour this weekend.
-Starting in Whelan’s, Dublin tonight and then making their way down the M8 to their old playground Cork, where they’ll rock the Triskel tomorrow night.
+With their debut album Dynamics of Idealism, about to drop over the coming months and two wicked tracks up on Soundcloud as a taster, the lads are going on a cross country mini-tour this weekend.
+Starting in Whelan’s, Dublin and then making their way down the M8 to their old playground Cork, where they’ll rock the Triskel tomorrow night.
 Ahead of their busy weekend we are delighted that Kevin took the time to answer some questions for us, on behalf of the band…

 Let’s get all the clichéd, but necessary questions out of the way in one:

 Tell us how you guys got together, about the early days, your influences and indeed, plans for the future….

 I went to school with Maca.
 We were always in different bands but part of the same scene; a very vibrant rock music scene in Limerick that emanated from a collective called The AMC.
 They used to put on touring bands in Limerick once or twice a week for many years.
 The highlight was getting to see Fugazi play at one of their final gigs.
 We aspired towards all that DIY attitude, and we still do ten years later.
 Long story short – we suddenly found ourselves living in Cork in college and band-less.
 We started bouncing riffs off eachother to combat musical loneliness.
 Maca said I know a guy who plays drums in my course.
 Enter John.
 Everything clicked.
 The rest is history.
 Future plans?
 Keep doing what we love to

 PUR consists of the traditional instruments of a band but also hardware/synths.
 What kind of gear do you use?